 The Richard C. DiPrima Prize

-The Richard C. DiPrima Prize, established in 1986, is awarded to a junior scientist who has done outstanding research in applied mathematics (defined as those topics covered by SIAM journals) and who has completed his/her doctoral dissertation and completed all other requirements for his/her doctorate during the period running from three years prior to the award date to one year prior to the award date.
+The Richard C. DiPrima Prize, established in 1986, is awarded to an early career researcher who has done outstanding research in applied mathematics (defined as those topics covered by SIAM journals) and who has completed his/her doctoral dissertation and completed all other requirements for his/her doctorate during the period running from three years prior to the award date to one year prior to the award date.

 The prize committee will consist of a panel of three members of SIAM appointed by the president with the advice of the SIAM Council.
 The president will designate one member to be chair.
 The appointments will be made at least eighteen months prior to the prize award date.